kyletaylored/fastly-dashboard/README.md

 #### 2. Import dashboard

-While on Dashboard home page, click "Home" menu on the left top corner and select "Import dashboard" option to upload a JSON file.
+While on Dashboard home page, click "Home" menu on the left top corner and select "Import dashboard" option to upload the JSON file located at `./grafana/dashboard/fastly-dashboard.json`.

 #### 3 Import CSV as table through Sequel Pro